Need an Xbox series X by Christmas? Here’s where to find one

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock - live: Smyths restock is available now in time for Christmas – how to get it
+Xbox series X stock - live: Smyths and Amazon restocks are available now – how to get it

 Last minute Christmas shopping for a console?
 Follow for live stock updates from Game, Smyths and more

-Note: Update: The Xbox series X is in stock at Amazon.
-Read on for more details.